Leamington FC are the senior football club of the town of Leamington Spa in Warwickshire.

 AP Leamington 2 Scarborough 0 (Saturday 27th December 1980) Alliance Premier League (att: 460)

-I travelled down to Leamington on the supporters coach to watch Scarborough play in the Alliance Premier League.
-Boro played reasonably well but went one down, rallied and looked as they they may equalise.
-An older Boro fan who I'd never seen before said in true Scarborian gloom that AP would score the next goal and they duly did completely against the run of play.
+I travelled down to Leamington on the supporters' coach to watch Scarborough play in the Alliance Premier League.
+Boro played reasonably well but went one down, rallied and looked as they they might equalise.
+An older Boro fan who I'd never seen before said in true Scarborian gloom that AP would score the next goal, and they duly did completely against the run of play.

 The images used on this page have been taken from the internet.